 Wealthsimple makes powerful financial tools to help you grow and manage your money.
 Learn more

 And yet, here you are reading an article about doing your taxes with super easy software instead of just doing it.
 Why?
-Because doing your own taxes seems daunting if you’ve never done it before — and maybe even more so if your 2020 looked a little different than an ordinary tax year.
-Because there have to be some tricks your tax preparer knows that some piece of almost-free software doesn’t know (there aren’t).
+Because doing your own taxes seems daunting if you’ve never done it before — and maybe even more so if your 2021 looked a little different from an ordinary tax year.
+Maybe you started trading crypto or stocks, and that just seems like a lot to figure out.
+And surely there are some tricks that your tax preparer knows that some piece of almost-free software doesn’t know, right?
+(There probably aren’t.)

 Step one: take a look at yourself and ask, “Do I look like a corporation in these pants?”